hitham-ramzy/demo-angular/README.md

 # AltenFrontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.
++ This application was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.
++ This application also using font awesome.
++ This application is a demo for angular application calling alten resources application to get the list of vehicles with their customers
++ You can filter the result with form in the page and click search button

+##

 ## Development server